dingodb/dingo/docs/usage/play_with_dingo_using_dingoclient.md

 ## Introducation

-DingoDB is hybird Serving & Analytical Processing (HSAP) Database.
+DingoDB is a distributed real-time multi-modal database.
 In order to be more faster, it presents a Java API which is comprehensive and powerful to do operations on the database, such as DDL or DML operation.

 ## Operation using DingoClient